nouzen-shinei/Ai-ChatBot/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to ChatSphere, please follow these steps:
+If you'd like to contribute to ChatSphere.

 ---